dtmw8z/WatchIT-Windows-Application/README.md

 ## Intro

 Tried to develop an application with reference to the Youtube.
 Videos and Music can be uploaded.
+You can play the musics and videos.
+The application is developed in <b> C# </b>.
 The application is made to function locally.